cphaneuf/inter_rater_reliability/README.md

 *write_to_file()* is a Save Output Function that iterates through the dictionary of subjects and prints out its contents into data.csv.
 *main()* declares an instance of completeData, manages the control flow of the program, and prints a concluding message.

+__Current Implementation__ \
+CommandLineClassifier/CommandLineClassifier/main.cpp supports text files with:
+1. 5 question types, with parts A and B for each question
+2. up to 6 participants, each labeled MN (where M is an integer and N is a letter belonging to the set \[A,F])
+3. 2 participant groups ('conditions': CONTROL and TEST), where one group has questions 1, 2, 3, 4, and 5, and the other group answers questions 1, 2, 3, and 5

+An example question, asked in PhaneufJuhaszKruger2019.pdf is as follows. \
+Question X body, part A: "When is it not appropriate to use a cell phone?
+Among certain people?
+In certain locations?
+In particular situations?" \
+Question X body, part B" "Does this answer demonstrate awareness of cell phone etiquette?"

+Before running this program, be sure to modify the following to match the content/structure of your project:
+* change the templated question bodies in CommandLineClassifier/CommandLineClassifier/main.cpp
+* modify the number of questions, participants, and/or conditions

 ## USING THE PROGRAM, STEP 1: Randomize the Text Files
 For example, it may be desirable for transcriptions of behavior/commentary in video recordings to be randomized, so behavior/commentary is not 'coded' chronologically.
 As in the case of PhaneufJuhaszKruger2019.pdf, the authors did not want research assistants to 'code' transcriptions sequentially because 'coding' the current behavior/commentary in question could be biased by the preceeding behavior/commentary; the authors aimed to adopt the most conservative approach possible when processing their observational data.
 Listed here are the instructions for combining and randomizing standard transcription text files to create a single text file that can be fed into the command line utility.
 This series of steps should be completed by a project manager (not a researcher that will later be 'coding' the text files).
 1. Navigate to the CommandLineClassifier/Randomize directory.